 Oh and I almost forgot to add: I do not use paint.
 This was all made with different colors of polymer clay.
 If I'd had paint these would probably be much better...

 So, I did this a while ago but just got around to hosting the pics on craftster.
-I don't have any before pics, but it was pretty much this pile of flesh, in a long-sleeved tee-shirt that had no shape.
+I don't have any before pics, but it was pretty much this pattern, in a long-sleeved tee-shirt that had no shape.

 First, I cut off the sleeves to make spats.
 But when I slipped them over my legs to (kind of) measure, I realized that these sleeves were MADE to be socks lol.
 I'm sure there is a better way to make these foot/leg-shaped, but I just sewed the contour of my ankle and folded the ends to close.
 If you are bothered by the seam on your socks just not feeling right, don't do it this way, lol.